Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 After configuration, you are ready to begin exploring the dataset and training your model!

-For a seamless experience it is recommended to open this notebook in an IDE like PyCharm, or run the jupyter notebook in browser using the following command in terminal:
+For a seamless experience, it is recommended to open this notebook in an IDE like PyCharm, or run the jupyter notebook in a browser using the following command in terminal:
 ```
 jupyter lab
 ```